This article instructs how to use Acronis True Image to recover Windows from a boot failure.

 Computer locks up at entering UEFI/BIOS settings

+If the invitation to press a key to entier UEFI/BIOS stays on the screen forever after you press the key, it could indicate a failure of one of the computer components (hardware).
 Power off the computer, physically disconnect the power cord (if it is a desktop), open the case and unplug the system disk.
 Then connect the power cable back and start the computer, press the required key and see if you get to the BIOS / UEFI setup screen.
 If this does not help - keep disconnecting other devices (all USB devices, SD cards, network cable etc) one-by-one until you find the culprit.
 The failing device then may need repair or replacement.
+If you feel uncomfortable working with computer parts, bring the computer to a professional service center to diagnose and fix the issue with entering BIOS / UEFI settings.

 More information